-Three organizations cancel fundraisers at Trump's Mar-a-Lago
+Now charities are dumping Trump, too

 The nonprofit said in a statement that it had planned to host its 2018 gala at Mar-a-Lago "based on a variety of factors, including costs and venue requirements."
 But the organization said "it has become increasingly clear" that hosting its fundraiser on Trump-owned property presents a "challenge" to its values.

-The American Cancer Society, which has hosted the annual event at Mar-a-Lago for at least the past decade -- has not selected another venue.
+The American Cancer Society, which has hosted its annual event at Mar-a-Lago for at least the past decade -- has not selected another venue.
 The decision was reported earlier by the Palm Beach Post.

-Mar-a-Lago declined to comment.
-The Trump Organization did not immediately respond to a message.

 Trump retained an ownership interest in his business when he took office, which means he has a personal stake in Mar-a-Lago's success.
 As president, he has raised the club's profile by making repeated visits there.